rchurch4/quotes/README.md

 **"Let us step out into the night and pursue that flighty temptress, adventure."** - J.K.
 Rowling

+**“To waste, to destroy our natural resources, to skin and exhaust the land instead of using it so as to increase its usefulness, will result in undermining in the days of our children the very prosperity which we ought by right to hand down to them amplified and developed.”**
+― Theodore Roosevelt

 **" If you want to know what a man’s like, take a good look at how he treats his inferiors, not his equals."** - J.K.
 Rowling

+**“Education is an admirable thing, but it is well to remember from time to time that nothing that is worth knowing can be taught.”** - Oscar Wilde

+**"All that you can take with you is that which you've given away"** - Peter Bailey (It's a Wonderful Life)

 ### Quotable People whose quotes I have yet to record here